lazear/sage/README.md

 Internally generated decoys will have protein accessions matching "{decoy_tag}{accession}", e.g. if `decoy_tag` is "rev_" then a protein accession like "rev_sp|P01234|HUMAN" will be listed in the output file.

+### FASTA digestion

+Sage will process a protein into peptides via several routes listed below.
+Currently, one and only one is supported.

+- Enzymatic: `database.enzyme.cleave_at = "KR"` - configuration option set to a sequence of amino acids (e.g. "KR" for trypsin, "FWYL" for chymotrypsin)
+- Non-enzymatic: `database.enzyme.cleave_at = ""` - All potential peptides between `min_len` and `max_len` will be generated from the sequence
+- No digestion: `database.enzyme.cleave_at = "$"` - FASTA entries will be used as-is, subject to `min_len` and `max_len` options

+### Example configuration file

 ```jsonc
 // Note that json does not allow comments, they are here just as explanation
 // but need to be removed in a real config.json file